A functorial approach to regular homomorphisms: Introduction

 \begin{teoalpha} Let $X$ be a scheme of finite type over a field $K$ and let $\Omega/K$ be a (not necessarily algebraic) separable field extension.
 Then an algebraic representative $\Phi^i_{X_\Omega} : \mathscr A^i_{X_\Omega/\Omega} \to \mathrm{Ab}^i_{X_\Omega/\Omega}$ exists if and only if an algebraic representative $\Phi^i_{X} : \mathscr A^i_{X/K} \to \mathrm{Ab}^i_{X/K}$ exists.
 If this is the case, we have in addition\,: \begin{enumerate}[label=(\roman*)] \item There is a canonical isomorphism $\mathrm{Ab}^i_{X_\Omega/\Omega} \stackrel{\sim}{\longrightarrow} (\mathrm{Ab}^i_{X/K})_\Omega$\,; \item $\Phi^i_{X_\Omega}(\Omega) : \mathrm{A}^i(X_\Omega) \to \mathrm{Ab}^i_{X_\Omega/\Omega}(\Omega)$ is $\mathrm{Aut}(\Omega/K)$-equivariant, relative to the above identification. \end{enumerate} \end{teoalpha}

-Theorem~\ref{T2:mainalgrep} generalizes our previous result \cite[Thms.~3.7 \& 4.4]{ACMVdcg} by getting rid of the assumption that $K$ be perfect, but also by showing that the natural homomorphism $\mathrm{Ab}^i_{X_\Omega/\Omega} \to (\mathrm{Ab}^i_{X/K})_\Omega$ is an isomorphism rather than merely a purely inseparable isogeny.
+Theorem~\ref{T2:mainalgrep} generalizes and strengthens our previous result \cite[Thms.~3.7 \& 4.4]{ACMVdcg} not only by eliminating the assumption that $K$ be perfect, but also by showing that the natural homomorphism $\mathrm{Ab}^i_{X_\Omega/\Omega} \to (\mathrm{Ab}^i_{X/K})_\Omega$ is an isomorphism rather than merely a purely inseparable isogeny.
 Theorem~\ref{T2:mainalgrep} is proven in Theorem \ref{T:mainalgrep}.
-Key to our proof are not only the new functorial approach to regular homomorphisms and an existence result (Lemma~\ref{L:MinVZK}) concerning \emph{miniversal cycles} for \emph{surjective} regular homomorphisms, but also a new result concerning base change for Albanese varieties along separable extensions of fields\,:

-\begin{teoalpha} Let $V$ be a geometrically integral separated scheme of finite type over a field~$K$, and let $L/K$ be a separable field extension.
-Then there is a canonical isomorphism of Albanese varieties \end{teoalpha}

-This result is essential to define in \S \ref{S:algclosed} the \emph{trace} of a regular homomorphism along a separable extension of a separably closed field.
-In fact, Theorem~\ref{T2:SepBC-Alb} also holds for the Albanese torsor\,; we refer the reader to Theorem \ref{T:SepBC-Alb} in Appendix \ref{appendix} for a precise statement and a proof.
-We note here for convenience that there are examples due to Raynaud of geometrically integral separated schemes of finite type over a field such that the Albanese variety does not base change along inseparable field extensions (Example \ref{E:badbc}), while a result of Grothendieck--Conrad (Theorem \ref{T:GrConBC-1}) shows that the Albanese variety does base change over arbitrary field extensions for geometrically connected and geometrically reduced \emph{proper} schemes over a field.

 We now turn our attention to regular homomorphisms in the relative setting.
 The natural framework for our definition (see Definition \ref{D:fun} and \S\ref{SSS:def}) is to consider a morphism $X\to S$ of finite type where $S$ is a smooth separated scheme of finite type over a regular Noetherian scheme $\Lambda$.
 Then, as in the case of schemes over fields discussed above, one can define the sheaf $\mathscr A^i_{X/S/\Lambda}$ of ``families of algebraically trivial cycle classes" (Definition \ref{D:AlgFun}), and with this one can then define a regular homomorphism $\Phi:\mathscr A^i_{X/S/\Lambda}\to A$ as a morphism of functors to an abelian $S$-scheme~$A$ (Definition \ref{D:reghom}).
 An algebraic representative is then defined as an initial regular homomorphism (Definition \ref{D:fun}).